Sebastiaen Vrancx: War artist

 Sebastiaen Vrancx was probably the first artist in the Northern or Southern Netherlands who created depictions of battle scenes.
-His experience as an officer and captain of the Antwerp civil militia may have played a role in his interest in developing this genre.
+His experience as an officer and captain of the Antwerp civic guard may have played a role in his interest in developing this genre.
 Approximately half of his known works are devoted to military scenes.

 His first-hand experience in military matters likely inspired his treatment of the subject and supported his skill in the depiction of cavalry engagements and battles of the Eighty Years' War.
 Vrancx became a very influential figure in the development of this subject matter.

 From the period 1611–25, his style had developed so that his landscapes and the figures in them showed the clear-cut and determined handling of form characteristic of his mature style.
 He achieved greater control of the representation of space and of large and more complex groups of figures.
 In his mature later period from the 1630s onwards his compositions were characterized by more attenuated and pearly tonalities and a less compact but more dynamic execution of the trees.
 Vrancx's mature style further features complex figure groups engaging within vast landscapes.

 One of the subjects to which he returned regularly was that of the Battle between Lekkerbeetje and de Bréauté on the Heath of Vught.
-The subject took its inspiration from an event that occurred on 5 February 1600 when an overly-confident young French commander by the name of Pierre de Bréauté was challenged to a duel by Spanish Cavalry Lieutenant Gerard van Houwelingen, known by his nickname Lekkerbeetje, after he supposedly claimed his own horsemen better than the Spaniard’s.
+The subject took its inspiration from an event that occurred on 5 February 1600 when an overly-confident young French commander by the name of Pierre de Bréauté was challenged to a duel by Spanish Cavalry Lieutenant Gerard van Houwelingen, known by his nickname Lekkerbeetje, after he supposedly claimed his own horsemen better than the Spaniard's.
 The battle was fought on the Heath of Vught, a small wooded area near the town of Vught, between the town gallows and the mill.
 Each side had 21 horsemen armed with swords and pistols.
 Lekkerbeetje was killed at the start of the engagement with a single pistol shot.
 During the skirmish the French suffered a total of 19 fatalities.
 Pierre de Bréauté was caught and then killed by his opponents.
 The subject of this battle became so popular at the time because it celebrated the by then essentially defunct chivalric practice of duelling.

 A subject matter closely related to the military scenes are his scenes of assaults by robbers on travelers and of soldiers plundering villages.
 An example is the Attack of Robbers (the Hermitage Museum).
 The picture narrates a scene of travellers on horses attempting to ward off an attack of robbers.
 Many of his scenes of ambushes reflect the helplessness of the civilian victims.